 Studies have shown that a cow will breed back sooner if their calf is a steer instead of a bull.
 Although this is true, consider that this delayed timing is only a 6-7 day advantage.
 This one-week period is not a major concern to castrate all bulls less than 4 months of age if they are on the range.
 It is better to castrate the bull calves early than to have dystocia problems in the yearling heifers they could breed.

 When purchasing or selling a bull, expect a bull test to be performed.
 In our state any bull sold over 18 months old and/or is not a virgin bull must be tested for Tritrichomoniasis; a 12+ month old bull has to also be tested if he was with the herd recently/within 4-6 months ago and may not be a virgin.
 If you loan out or rent a bull, yearly trichomoniasis testing should be done.
 Any livestock species sold in Colorado will need a bill of sale and a brand inspection.
-All premises where livestock are kept are to be registered with the USDA; www.aphis.usda.gov/ A blood test for Brucellosis and tuberculosis is also routinely performed.
+All premises where livestock are kept are to be registered with the USDA; www.aphis.usda.gov/ Since 2012 the use of brands and tattoos for official identification is no longer recognized for official identification such as a health certificate, some blood tests, etc. When we work cattle we attempt to place one of the veterinary USDA tags in all animals, or you can obtain the USDA RFID microchip ear tag yourself; we recommend the large flap tag so you can use it as a farm tag.
+A blood test for Brucellosis and tuberculosis is also routinely performed.
 We also recommend you consider bovine leukemia, Johne’s, a fecal float test for internal parasites, a fecal Bauerman test for lungworms if a high cost bulls (and those you purchase yourself).
 There is also a fertility-associated antigen test (FAA) which tells you if the bull has a higher percentage of sperm able to easily penetrate the cow’s egg.
 Although the FAA bulls may settle 15% more cows, there are many other factors to consider with purchasing a bull, such as the expected progeny difference (EPD), stocking rates, etc.

 The Staff at the Nelson Road Veterinary Clinic